Compound Evidence level Why it's listed

 Semaglutide

-FDA-approved for chronic weight management with long-term cardiovascular outcomes data unique in the class.
+FDA-approved for chronic weight management with a completed cardiovascular outcomes trial and a cardiovascular-risk-reduction indication for Wegovy.

 Evidence level: Peer reviewed (Phase 3 + CV outcomes)